2023-2024 FRC Sponsorship Grants

 - A robot MUST BE COMPLETED and shipped/brought to the appropriate competition(s).

 - If the sponsorship is associated with a specific regional event (Regional Challenge Grant), sponsored teams MUST ATTEND the specific event for which the sponsorship was awarded.
-Additionally, teams agree to attend the sponsored competition in its entirety.

 - Sponsorship MAY NOT BE TRANSFERRED to another team; it must be used by the original team applying for sponsorship.